cmret88/Joining-with-Pandas/README.md

 # many-to-one
 # many-to-many

-# if we provide the validate argument one of these key strings, it will validate the relationship between the two tables 1:22
+# if we provide the validate argument one of these key strings, it will validate the relationship between the two table

+# Merge validate: one-to-one
+# in the result, a MergeError is raised
+tracks.merge(specs, on = 'tid', validate = 'one_to_one')